CIE Researcher of Distinction, May 2014

 Each month, the Center for Inclusive Education showcases the outstanding research being conducted by one of our talented scholars in our Research Cafe series.
 In addition, we recognize this scholar as a Researcher of Distinction and share the details of their journey to becoming an accomplished scholar.
-This month's Researcher of Distinction is Kevin Hauser, a Ph.D. candidate in the Department of Chemistry.
-Kevin presented his talk, "Helical Motions of a Human Transcription Factor Drive DNA Binding and Recognition" on Wednesday, April 2, 2014.
+This month's Researcher of Distinction is Aishah Scott, a Ph.D. candidate in the Department of History.
+Aishah presented her talk, "Tackling the Taboo in the Black Church" on Thursday, May 15, 2014.

 How did you become interested in research?